A free Premium account on the FCL.055 website! Read here

 Increases if the air is cooled whilst maintaining the vapour pressure constant.

-.the air contracts, therefore takes less volume..the water quantity does not change maintaining the vapour pressure constant' thus relative humidity increases. exemple 329 Increases if the air is cooled whilst maintaining the vapour pressure constant.
+The air contracts therefore takes less volumethe water quantity does not change maintaining the vapour pressure constant' thus relative humidity increasesIs higher in warm air than in cool air. is higher in cool air than in warm air. decreases if the air is cooled whilst maintaining the vapour pressure constant.

 The lower part is relatively moist and the upper part is relatively dry.